Accelerational/EdgeDeviceLLMCompetition-TeamPozole-Track3/README.md

 >
 > -- batch_size needs to be set to 1 and max_length needs to be set to 2K.

+> \[!TIP\]
+Our evaluation team just confirmed that they have successfully ran their LLMs on the test device, with a 9G RAM.
+The current test device model is the Mate 60 Pro+, which has 16GB of RAM.
+During actual testing, it was found that system processes occupy 7GB of RAM, leaving 9GB as the maximum available RAM.

+If participants make sure the actual RAM of their model is below 9GB, you are good.
+You can check the RAM occupied by your model from the official Python inference script of the MLC-LLM framework.

+‘’‘
+from mlc_llm import MLCEngine

+Create engine
+model = "HF://mlc-ai/Llama-3-8B-Instruct-q4f16_1-MLC"
+engine = MLCEngine(model)

+Run chat completion in OpenAI API. for response in engine.chat.completions.create(
+    messages=[{"role": "user", "content": "What is the meaning of life?"}], model=model,
+    stream=True,
+):
+    for choice in response.choices:
+        print(choice.delta.content, end="", flush=True)
+print("\n")

+engine.terminate()
+’‘’

 ### Compile Model via MLC-MiniCPM
 **A Step by Step instruction are presented in the following document:**
 - [Document-English](Step_by_step_instruction_MLC-miniMPC_English.pdf)